Panmax/gemini-cli-book/en/part2-core-features/chapter04-files-and-context.md

 ## Coding Rules
 - Prioritize functional components and Hooks.
 - All components must have corresponding unit tests.
-- API requests should use the `fetch` API with proper error handling.
 - Commit messages must follow the Conventional Commits specification.

 ## My Role
 You are a senior Web Development expert.
-Please follow all the rules above in your responses and provide suggestions in a professional and constructive tone.
+Please follow all the rules above in your responses.
 ```

-With this file, Gemini CLI will "remember" these rules in every subsequent query.
-For example, when you ask it to create a new component, it will automatically follow your defined coding style and remind you to write tests.

 ## Using `.geminiignore` to Exclude Unnecessary Files